JohnLCaron/egk-ec-mixnet/README.md

 # Egk Elliptic Curves Mixnet

-_last update 03.10.2024_
+_last update 03.12.2024_

 (Work in Progress)

-Implementation of a mixnet using the [ElectionGuard Kotlin library](https://github.com/JohnLCaron/egk-ec), and the [Verificatum library](https://www.verificatum.org/, including the option to use the Verificatum C library.
+Implementation of a mixnet using the [ElectionGuard Kotlin Elliptical Curve library](https://github.com/JohnLCaron/egk-ec), and the [Verificatum library](https://www.verificatum.org/), including the option to use the Verificatum C library.
-This is part of [VotingWork's cacvote project] (https://github.com/votingworks/cacvote).
+This is part of [VotingWork's cacvote project](https://github.com/votingworks/cacvote).

 This is a prototype feature and is not part of the ElectionGuard specification.
-The implementation for Elliptical Curves (EC) is taken largely from the [Verificatum library](https://www.verificatum.org/, including the option to use the Verificatum C library.
+The implementation for Elliptical Curves (EC) is taken largely from the [Verificatum library](https://www.verificatum.org/), including the option to use the Verificatum C library.
 See [VCR License](LICENSE_VCR.txt) for the license for this part of the library.